-Data.
 In the field of transportation research nothing is more valuable yet simultaneously more limiting to the validation of theory and models.
 In many applications, it is the constraints of time and cost which limit our ability to gather the data needed in research.
 In emerging research areas, however, the critical question is precisely what sort of data is necessary in developing and testing theory and models.
 This is perhaps most relevant in the study of travel behavior.
+The attributes of activity data are further discussed in Chapter 16.

 Hägerstrand's (1970) space-time paradigm is elegant in its conceptual simplicity yet in measurement it is horrendously complex.
-Hägerstrand's model, as with the outstanding majority of all behavioral models, depicts what is conventionally referred to as revealed behavior but perhaps more correctly should be referred to as the revealed outcome of an unrevealed behavioral process.
+Hägerstrand's model, as with the outstanding majority of all behavioral models, depicts what is conventionally referred to as "revealed behavior" but perhaps more correctly should be referred to as the "revealed outcome" of an unrevealed behavioral process.
 In fact, it is more probable that the set of rules and procedures that define such behavior will exhibit stability than the travel or activity patterns that result.
-Research is needed which establishes these rules, but there remains precious little behavior in behavioral models.
+Research is needed that establishes these rules, but there remains precious little behavior in behavioral models.
 Gärling et al. (1994) argued that such models are "confined to what factors affect the final choice, whereas the process resulting in this choice is largely left unspecified".

 In recent years, conventional trip-based travel surveys have evolved into activity-based surveys.
 While this transition has improved the quality of responses, the range of information collected has not significantly changed.
 This in part is due to the need to collect data for conventional modeling purposes, and in part, perhaps, due to a lack of knowledge as to precisely what should be collected.
 It appears that, despite the claimed role of constraints on behavior, little is being collected regarding temporal, spatial, and interpersonal constraints of individuals and households.
-While use of panel surveys, revealed/stated preference studies, internet-based and continuous monitoring of travel, and GPS and other sensor technologies will increase, the issue of what data is needed still must be resolved.
+While the use of panel surveys, revealed/stated preference studies, and continuous monitoring of travel and activity via internet-based and remote sensing technologies, such as global positioning systems (GPS), will increase, the issue of what data is needed still must be resolved.